Willy Adames Player Props: Brewers vs. Dodgers

 Willy Adames At The Plate

-- Adames is hitting .236 with four doubles, six home runs and 19 walks.
+- Adames is hitting .229 with four doubles, seven home runs and 19 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.